fnkguy/blog/_posts/2023-03-22-hello-word.md

 This is the classic hello world to test the blog posting using Jelyll.

-This post was written in markdown.
+This post was written in markdown!